k3s-io/k3s/BUILDING.md

 To build the full release binary run `make` and that will create `./dist/artifacts/k3s`.

-Optionally to build the binaries without running linting or building docker images:
+Optionally to build the binaries using local go environment without running linting or building docker images:
 ```sh
 ./scripts/download && ./scripts/build && ./scripts/package-cli
 ```

-For development, you just need go 1.12 and a proper GOPATH.
+For development, you just need go 1.12+ and a proper GOPATH.
 To compile the binaries run:
 ```bash
 go build -o k3s
 go build -o kubectl ./cmd/kubectl